 Entry Price Drives the Top of the Ranking

 The top three Fort Worth yielders share one feature: affordable entry prices, not exceptional rents.
-Stockyards/North Side (76164) sells for around $200,000, roughly 40% below the Fort Worth median of $333,450.
-Rent of $1,627 a month is also below the city average, but it does not fall as far as price does.
+Stockyards/North Side (76164) sells for around $200,000, roughly 40% below the Fort Worth median of about $410,000.
+Rent of about $1,600 a month is also below the city average, but it does not fall as far as price does.
 That asymmetry is the yield engine.
 The area sits just north of downtown, wrapped around the historic Stockyards tourism precinct, with a working-class housing stock that has resisted the price inflation seen in gentrified inner neighborhoods.

 The Yield-Price Trade-Off Is Stark in Fort Worth

-Across Fort Worth, 3-bed house prices run from $177,500 to $1,317,000.
+Across Fort Worth, 3-bed house prices run from about $178,000 to about $1.32m.
 The dashboard shows an almost mirror-image rent distribution: rents compress toward the top end far faster than prices do.
-That is the fundamental reason yield-chasing investors cluster around the $200,000 to $293,750 band rather than the premium suburbs.
+That is the fundamental reason yield-chasing investors cluster around the $200,000 to about $294,000 band rather than the premium suburbs.

 High-Demand Suburbs for Context